The cost of shipping to Italy is 6€, free above 39€.

 Since Mesopotamia, candied fruit.

-Sicily and Her Cuisine: A World Heritage Site
+Sicily and its Cuisine: A World Heritage Site

 Sicilian Cuisine: History and Tradition